-Online + Greeley visits: Summer-only program, starts each Summer term
+Online + Summer Greeley visits: start any term

 Course Delivery Method & Timing

-- You will be able to take up to three Summer courses, which overlap so that you only take two courses at a time.
-Between the three courses, you
+You will be able to take up to three Summer courses, which overlap so that you only take two courses at a time.
+Between the three courses, you will attend...

 - Online the 1st week of June (including synchronous sessions Mon-Thurs mornings);

-- On-campus the 2nd week of June (with class Mon-Thurs morning and afternoon); and
+- On-campus (in Greeley, Colorado, near the Rocky Mountains and Denver) the 2nd week of June with classes held Mon-Thurs morning and afternoon; and

 - Online with Mon-Thurs synchronous sessions (morning and some afternoon sessions from the 3rd week of June through mid-July, then morning sessions only until the end of July).